 Dieting Can Make You Lose Your Mind

-This perpetual insanity is simply the result of following the government advice for weight loss.
+This perpetual insanity is simply the result of following the government's advice for weight loss .
 Calories in = calories out.
 Basic physics.
 Scientists probably researched this stuff, right?
 Obesity and diabetes and metabolic syndrome and heart disease are such big health problems these days.
 All you need is the right formula, the right calculation, enough exercise, and the willpower to make it through.

 The young men lived in a dorm at the University of Minnesota, and in addition to their restricted diet, they were required to walk 22 miles a week.
 All their food was prepared in a dormitory kitchen, and once the starvation began, each man's calories were adjusted every Friday to meet a weight loss goal of 2.5 lbs (1.1 kg) per week.
 Their average daily calories during the semistarvation period was about 1600 calories a day (they ate approximately 3200 calories daily before the study).
 I find the number 1600 calories especially compelling, for a standard weight loss diet recommended for a woman is usually about 1200 calories daily.
 Their food consisted of what might have been available in war-torn Europe at the time — potatoes, turnips, rutabagas, dark bread, macaroni, small glasses of milk, chicken, toast with a small smear of jam, those kinds of things.

-Instead we keep running on the same treadmill, the same calorie counts and fat-free food.
+Instead, we keep running on the same treadmill, with the same calorie counts and fat-free food.
 Along with obesity and diabetes, binge eating disorders and bulimia have increased over the years, and the population suffering from all these conditions keeps getting younger, and younger, and younger.

 Don't lose hope.
 Hop off the treadmill and go for a long walk outside.
-Consider eating the food our ancestors ate (ditch the processed food, the sugar, and the grains for a while) and see what happens.
-You might find yourself eating the calories you need to sustain your particular physical activity level, and even burning some of your own fat to a new, lower bodyweight set point.
+Consider eating the food our ancestors ate (ditch the processed food, sugar, and grains for a while) and see what happens.
+You might find yourself eating the calories you need to sustain your particular physical activity level, and even burning some of your own fat to a new, lower body weight set point.
 Only domesticated, grain-eating animals have problems with obesity, after all.
-Let a little bit of of the wild back into your routine and habits.
-Your health might improve for it.
+Let a little bit of the wild back into your routine and habits.
+Your health might just improve.

 Copyright Emily Deans, M.D.